-Solutions for Mitigation of Human - Large carnivore Conflict in Human Dominated Areas
+Solutions for Mitigation of Human - Large carnivore Conflict in Urban and Human Dominated Areas

 Ordnance factory, Chanda & Chandrapur Super Thermal Power Station, Chandrapur

 Both these institutions situated near the forests of Tadoba have experienced high conflict between people and large carnivore within their premises.
 The grounds of these institutions with a mix of urban building and forest.
 But visitations and sightings of tigers, leopards and sloth bears are frequent within these fenced premises.
 This area is home to a large number of staff members and their families, stray animals and large carnivores that are lured by the dense cover, ample water and easy prey in this environment.
 TRACT was asked to study the reasons for this conflict and suggest recommendations to minimise this co-existence of people and large predators.